 Dong Ha is Chief Executive & President, Northrop Grumman South Korea.
 In this role, he is the company’s top executive in country and leads current programs, develops new strategies for further growth and responsible for coordinating all aspects of Northrop Grumman’s relationship with South Korea.

-Dong Ha received a Bachelor of Science in Industrial Management Technology, with emphasis in Electro-Mechanical from Middle Tennessee State University and a Master of Arts Degree in National Security Affairs, with emphasis in Asian Studies, from the Naval Postgraduate School.
+Dong Ha received a Bachelor of Science in Industrial Management Technology from Middle Tennessee State University and a Master of Arts Degree in National Security Affairs (Asian Studies) from the Naval Postgraduate School.
 His military education includes the U.S. Army Command and General Staff College, Senior Overseas Defense Institute for Security Assistance Management Course.
-He was also the 2nd U.S. Military officer to ever be selected for a Senior Service College fellowship at the Korea National Defense University.
+He was also the first Korean-American U.S. Military officer to be selected for a Senior Service College fellowship at the Korea National Defense University.

 His numerous awards include the Order of National Security Merit (보국훈장) Samil from the President of the Republic of Korea for his lifetime service to Korea, Meritorious Service Medal from the Department of Defense, and the Meritorious Honor Award from the U.S. State Department.